Volodymyr-M/docs/_tabs/tasks.md

 :------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------
 **As soon as possible**    | Task is scheduled as soon as the predecessors allow.
 So, if no predecessors are linked, the task starts at the beginning of the parent's summary task.
 **As late as possible**    | Task is scheduled as late as the predecessors allow.
 So, if no predecessors are linked, the task finishes at the end of the parent's summary task.
 **Start no earlier than**  | If the task starts later than the specified date due to predecessors, nothing changes.
-Otherwise the task is scheduled to start on the specified date.
+Otherwise, the task is scheduled to start on the specified date.
 **Start no later than**    | If the task starts earlier than the specified date due to predecessors, nothing changes.
-Otherwise the task is scheduled to start on the specified date.
+Otherwise, the task is scheduled to start on the specified date.
 **Finish no earlier than** | If the task finishes later than the specified date due to predecessors, nothing changes.
-Otherwise the task is scheduled to finish on the specified date.
+Otherwise, the task is scheduled to finish on the specified date.
 **Finish no later than**   | If the task finishes earlier than the specified date due to predecessors, nothing changes.
-Otherwise the task is scheduled to finish on the specified date.
+Otherwise, the task is scheduled to finish on the specified date.
 **Must start on**          | Task's start date is scheduled to be exactly as specified, regardless of predecessors.
 **Must finish on**         | Task's finish date is scheduled to be exactly as specified, regardless of predecessors.